A question new customers are sometimes curious to know the answer to is why does our honey cost more than other honeys on the market?

 Our beekeepers are hardworking men and women.
 Without them there would be no honey.
 We value them so we pay them good money for their honey.

 2. We believe in redistribution of wealth.
 Even though we are a small family business we try our best to give back from what is given to us.

-In addition to supporting poor communities in Mexico, during the last year 2019-20 the honey you bought has paid for:
+In addition to supporting poor communities in Mexico, during the last two years the honey you bought has paid for:

 - Hot meals for hundreds of people in Africa afflicted by the coronavirus pandemic.